MrfksIv/cazana_test/README.md

 ## Usage
 ### Prerequisites
 You will need to have NodeJS (version >= 12.13) and npm (version >= 6.14).
-Using previous versions does not guarantee that the program will run correctly.
+Using previous versions does not guarantee that the program will run correctly as it uses some ES2018 methods which have only been available in the latest versions of Node (e.g. `Array.pototype.flat()`).

 ### Installation
 First, you will need to install the dependencies.
 From the command line run: